-- Direct contempt generally relate to actions taken in the court and contempt brought by the judge.
-These kinds of cases are very common.
+- Direct contempt generally relates to actions taken in the court and contempt proceedings brought by the judge.
+These kinds of cases are not very common.

-- Indirect contempt is contempt generally brought by one party against the other for violating the court’s order, which can be “indirectly” offensive to the court.
+- Indirect contempt involves contempt proceedings generally brought by one party against the other for violating the court’s order, which can be “indirectly” offensive to the court.

 One of the most common areas in which contempt of court is filed in a family law case is child support.
-For example, the husband in a divorce case may be required to pay $500 per month in child support, but has not paid for the last 6 months.
-This is a traditional instance in which a contempt of court is filed in a Colorado court.
+For example, one spouse in a divorce case may be required to pay $500 per month in child support but has not paid for the last several months.
+This is just one of the many examples or instances we have seen in which a contempt of court action is filed in a Colorado court.

-For the wife in this instance to prove the contempt, she must show:
+For the other spouse in this instance to prove the contempt, they must show:

 - That there was a valid court order

-- That husband was aware of the order
+- That the other party was aware of the order

-- That husband had the ability to comply with the order
+- That other party had/has the ability to comply with the order